How to Stop Image Download and Save in WordPress?

 Table of Contents

-To check the complete feature overview documentation of Content Protection feature, click here.
+To check the complete feature overview documentation of the Content Protection feature, click here.

 Then go to the Content Protection section, enable the toggle, and click the gear icon (⚙).

-In the popup, go to the Protections tab, and turn on the toggles for Disable Right Click, Disable Drag/Drop, Disable Dev’s Tools Hot Keys, Disable Ctrl+U/CMD+U and Disable F12.
+In the popup, go to the Protections tab and turn on the toggles for Disable Right Click, Disable Drag/Drop, Disable Dev’s Tools Hot Keys, Disable Ctrl+U/CMD+U, and Disable F12.
+These settings block the most common methods visitors use to save or download images from a page.

 About the Author